-Pursuant to the requirements of the Securities Act of 1933, this Pre-Effective Amendment No. 1 to Registration Statement on Form N-2 has been signed by the following persons in the capacities set forth below on March 25, 2016.
+Pursuant to the requirements of the Securities Act of 1933, this Registration Statement on Form N-2 has been signed by the following persons in the capacities set forth below on December 23, 2015.
 This document may be executed by the signatories hereto on any number of counterparts, all of which constitute one and the same instrument.

-Name Title
+Name Name

 /s/ Brook Taube Chief Executive Officer and Chairman of the

 Brook Taube Board of Directors (Principal Executive Officer)

 /s/ Richard T. Allorto, Jr. Chief Financial Officer and Secretary

 Richard T. Allorto, Jr. (Principal Financial and Accounting Officer)

-Director
+/s/ Seth Taube Director

 Seth Taube

-Director
+/s/ Jeff Tonkel Director

 Jeff Tonkel

-Director
+/s/ Arthur S. Ainsberg Director

 Arthur S. Ainsberg

-Director
+/s/ Robert K. Lyons Director

 Robert K. Lyons

-Director
+/s/ Karin Hirtler-Garvey Director

 Karin Hirtler-Garvey

-Director
+/s/ John E. Mack Director

 John E. Mack